fengchenLBL/aws-gcp-sftp-server/README.md

-# Setup an FTP Server on AWS EC2 using Docker
+# Setup an SFTP Server on AWS EC2 using Docker

 ## Step 1: Create an AWS EC2 Instance